-Sample Program Schedule
+Sample Program Schedule- Regular Schoolday

-Please submit a sample program schedule that describes how the ELO-P or other fund sources, including the California State Preschool Program for children enrolled in transitional kindergarten or kindergarten, will be combined with the instructional day to create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
-Also, submit a sample schedule for a minimum nine-hour summer or intersession day.
+Please include a sample program schedule that describes how the ELO-P or other fund sources, including the California State Preschool Program for children enrolled in transitional kindergarten or kindergarten, and all other grades, will be combined with the instructional day to create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
+Programs are required to include both an educational and enrichment element; the sample program schedule should clearly identify that this requirement is met.